-We have audited Uintah Water Conservancy District's compliance with the applicable general state compliance requirements described in the State Compliance Audit Guide, issued by the Office of the Utah State Auditor, which could have a direct and material effect on the District for the year ended December 31, 2017.
+We have audited Uintah Water Conservancy District's compliance with the applicable state compliance requirements described in the State Compliance Audit Guide, issued by the Office of the Utah State Auditor, for the year ended December 31, 2022.

-General state compliance requirements were tested for the year ended December 31, 2017 in the following areas: budgetary compliance, fund balance, retirement systems, cash management, open and public meetings act, treasurer's bond, and special and local service district board members.
+State compliance requirements were tested for the year ended December 31, 2022, in the following areas: budgetary compliance, fund balance, fraud risk assessment, cash management, and open and public meetings act.